uw-labs/mona/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/davidsbond/mona)](https://goreportcard.com/report/github.com/davidsbond/mona)
 [![Docker Pulls](https://img.shields.io/docker/pulls/davidsbond/mona.svg)](https://hub.docker.com/r/davidsbond/mona)

 Mona is a command-line tool for managing monorepos and is intended for use in CI pipelines.
-Each independent part of your repository is considered a module than can be built, tested or linted.
-Each module has a respective `module.yml` file with information on commands to run, artifacts to store and files to exclude when generating hashes.
+Each independent part of your repository is considered an app than can be built, tested or linted.
+Each app has a respective `app.yml` file with information on commands to run, artifacts to store and files to exclude when generating hashes.
 The `mona.yml` file is used at the root of the project.
-Module changes are stored in a `mona.lock` file that should be shared across your builds to ensure they're treated incrementally.
+App changes are stored in a `mona.lock` file that should be shared across your builds to ensure they're treated incrementally.

 A typical project structure may look like this: